DeepTrackAI/FashionMNIST_dataset/README.md

 ## Overview

 This DeepTrackAI repository provides a copy of the **Fashion-MNIST** dataset available at the [fashion-mnist GitHub Repository](https://github.com/zalandoresearch/fashion-mnist).
-The dataset was created by Zalando Research as a drop-in replacement for the original [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
+The dataset was created by Zalando Research as a drop-in replacement for the original [MNIST dataset](http://yann.lecun.com/exdb/mnist/) and is described in [Xiao et al, arXiv, 2017](https://arxiv.org/abs/1708.07747).

 Fashion-MNIST contains grayscale images of fashion products from 10 categories, intended for benchmarking machine learning and computer vision algorithms.